 - My Account

 On this date, the Registry examines Black art in America.
-Painting, carving, graphic arts, and crafts created by people of African descent in the United States and influenced by Black African and African American culture.
+Painting, carving, graphic arts, and crafts were created by people of African descent in the United States and influenced by Black African and African American culture.

 From the American Civil War years through the Post-Reconstruction period, some sculptors and landscape artists referenced Black American social conditions that transcended race and class politics.
 Yet, the difficulty that these artists grappled with at various points in their careers justified the African American designation of their work.

 A similar political/apolitical junction is present in the work and lives of artists working between 1865 and 1900.
 Painters created moody scenes of white-on-black violence that characterized Black lives at the end of the century.
 In contrast, the Athens, Georgia, seamstress Harriet Powers created at least two powerful Bible quilts that bore strong similarities to West African textile arts, especially to the cloth trim from the Akan and Fon peoples.
 In the first two decades of the twentieth century, painters and sculptors of distinguished (and affluent) Black Americans were evident.

-In the journal The Voice of the Negro Artist, John Henry Adams, Jr., created dozens of finely drawn African American portraits.
+In the journal The Voice of the Negro Artist, John Henry Adams, Jr. created dozens of finely drawn African American portraits.
 In the works of the sculptor Meta Warrick Fuller, topics such as emancipation would be important for artists and intellectuals in the years to come.
-The social and political anxieties that many Blacks felt just after World War I were softened by migrations to the urban North.
-There, relief from the old South helped create the New Negro Arts Movement or Harlem Renaissance.
+The social and political anxieties that many blacks felt just after migrations softened World War I to the urban North.
+Relief from the old South helped create the New Negro Arts Movement or Harlem Renaissance.
 The collective result was a focus on African Americans, their art, and a larger modernist vision.
 The pages of The Crisis, Opportunity, New Masses, and other reviews of the 1920s and 1930s helped to spread Harlem Renaissance imagery.
 The works of James Lesesne Wells, Albert Alexander Smith, and Aaron Douglas were among the artwork published.